MicrosoftDocs/semantic-kernel-docs/semantic-kernel/getting-started/setup.md

 3. Follow the instructions on the Read Me

 > [!IMPORTANT]
-> Make sure you have fulfilled the [requirements](requirements) to run SK on your machine.
+> Make sure you have fulfilled the [requirements list](requirements) to run SK on your machine.

 > [!div class="nextstepaction"]
 > [Browse requirements](requirements)

 ## Clone the repo locally to set up

+Your first step is to clone the repository and move it to your local machine:

+> [!IMPORTANT]
+> Make sure you have fulfilled the [requirements list](requirements) to run SK on your machine.

+1. Go to [aka.ms/semantic-kernel](https://aka.ms/semantic-kernel) to visit the main GitHub page
+2. While you're at the SK GitHub page please give it a star to show your support
+4. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repository to your local machine

-Watch this video to learn step-by-step how to clone the repository locally:
+Watch this video for step-by-step instructions:

 > [!VIDEO https://aka.ms/SK-Local-Setup]

 ## Run the Jupyter notebooks locally

+> [!IMPORTANT]
+> Make sure you have fulfilled the [requirements list](requirements) to run SK on your machine.

-Once you have the repository cloned and set up, run the getting started notebooks:
+1. While you have the repository open in VSCode or Visual Studio, go to the jupyter-notebooks section
+2. Activate each code snippet with the "play" button on the left
+3. Bes ure to have your OpenAI or Azure OpenAI keys ready to enter when prompted

+Watch this video for step-by-step instructions:

 > [!VIDEO https://aka.ms/SK-Getting-Started-Notebook]

 ## Take the next step

-### For beginners
+For someone who is just starting to learn LLM AI, you might want to start here:

 > [!div class="nextstepaction"]
 > [Learn core LLM AI concepts](../concepts-ai)

-### For advanced
+For someone who is well on their path with LLM AI, you should jump into the kernel immediately:

 > [!div class="nextstepaction"]
 > [Learn basic SK concepts](../concepts-sk)